coderanian/uni_android_app_fe/README.md

 - Used to access Expo host IP address for API-url building
 10. Expo Secure Store:
 - Secure storage API that allows you to store sensitive data, such as authentication tokens, securely on the device
+11. Expo File System:
+- Used for readAsStringAsync to convert b64 to string
+- Seems to use some functions of base64-js
+12. Expo Image Manipulator:
+- Used for compressing and resizing images taken with camera
+13. Expo Image Picker:
+- Used to access native camera functions
+- Can also be used for gallery access, but not implemented here
+14. Expo Location:
+- Used to access native location functions and retrieving geodata of user position